Important Facts for Suicide

 Data Interpretation IssuesICD stands for the International Classification of Diseases.
 It is a coding system maintained by the World Health Organization and the U.S. National Center for Health Statistics used to classify causes of death, such as suicide, on death certificates.
 These codes are updated every decade or so to account for advances in medical technology.
 The U.S. is currently using the 10th revision (ICD-10) to code causes of death.
 The 9th revision (ICD-9) is still used for hospital and emergency department visits.
 The Youth Risk Behavior Survey includes surveys of representative samples of 9th through 12th grade students in public schools.
 The survey is conducted in odd years.
 Data are self-reported and subject to recall bias.
 Data are from a sample survey and subject to selection bias.
 Comparisons of annual rates must be interpreted cautiously as methods used to collect data my vary from year to year.
 With the introductions of active parental consent for Utah school surveys between 1997 and 1999, the student response rate for the survey decreased significantly.
 Participation in the 2015 was too low to meet the reporting threshold as defined by CDC, so results for that year are not available.

-Why Is This Important?From 2015 to 2017, Utah's age-adjusted suicide rate was 22.0 per 100,000 persons, with an average of 628 suicides per year.
-Utah had the fifth highest age-adjusted suicide rates in the U.S. during this time period.
-In 2017, suicide was the leading cause of death for Utahns ages 10 to 17 and ages 18 to 24.
-It is the second leading cause of death for ages 25 to 44 and the fourth-leading cause of death for ages 45-64.
-Overall, suicide is the eighth-leading cause of death for Utahns (age-adjusted rate).
-Completed suicides are only part of the problem.
-More people are hospitalized or treated in an emergency room for suicide attempts than are fatally injured.
-In 2014, the most recent data year available, 13 Utahns were treated for self-inflicted injuries every day (3,280 treat-and-release emergency department visits plus 1,294 total hospitalizations).
-According to the 2017 Youth Risk Behavior Survey, during the past 12 months before the survey Utah high school students reported the following: 33.0% felt sad or hopeless, 21.6% seriously considered attempting suicide, 17.1% made a suicide plan, 9.6% attempted suicide one or more times and 4.0% of these students suffered an injury, poisoning, or an overdose that had to be treated by a doctor or nurse.
-2017 Prevention Needs Assessment data indicate that Salt Lake County had significantly higher rates of students reporting feeling sad or hopeless, TriCounty Health District students had significantly higher rates of seriously considering suicide, Salt Lake County had a significantly higher rates of students reporting making a suicide plan and of attempting suicide compared to the state.
+Why Is This Important?From 2016 to 2018, the age-adjusted suicide rate in Utah was 22.2 per 100,000 persons, with an average of 647 suicides per year.
+Utah had the fifth-highest age-adjusted suicide rate in the U.S. during this time period.
+In 2018, suicide was the leading cause of death for Utahns ages 10 to 17.
+It is the second leading cause of death for ages 18-24 and ages 25 to 44 and the fifth leading cause of death for ages 45-64.
+Overall, suicide is the eighth leading cause of death for Utahns (age-adjusted rate).
+Suicide deaths are only part of the problem.
+More people are hospitalized or treated in emergency rooms for suicide attempts than are fatally injured.
+In 2014 (the most recent data year available), 13 Utahns were treated for self-inflicted injuries every day (3,280 treat-and-release emergency department visits plus 1,294 total hospitalizations).
+According to the 2017 Youth Risk Behavior Survey, in the 12 months preceding the survey, Utah high school students reported the following: 33.0% felt sad or hopeless, 21.6% seriously considered attempting suicide, 17.1% made a suicide plan, 9.6% attempted suicide one or more times, and 4.0% had a suicide attempt that required medical attention.
+The 2017 Prevention Needs Assessment data indicate that Salt Lake County had significantly higher rates of students reporting feeling sad or hopeless, TriCounty Health District students had significantly higher rates of seriously considering suicide, and Salt Lake County had significantly higher rates of students reporting making a suicide plan and attempting suicide compared to the state.
 All suicide attempts should be taken seriously.
-Those who survive suicide attempts are often seriously injured and many have depression and other mental health problems.
-Suicide is a complex public health issue where victims may be blamed and family members stigmatized.
-Consequently, suicide is not openly discussed making it difficult to collect meaningful data that is vital to suicide prevention efforts.
+Suicide attempt survivors are often seriously injured, are likely to have depression and/or another mental health disorder, and are at an increased risk for suicide.
+Suicidal behavior is a serious and complex public health issue that takes an enormous toll on communities in both economical and human costs.

 Healthy People Objective MHMD-1:Reduce the suicide rate